The live blue™ Service Corps offers ways to get involved with the mission of the Aquarium on a schedule that works for you!

 Getting involved is easy!
 To start, create an NEAq volunteer profile and submit an application, and then sign up for a single one-hour orientation on our calendar.
 You will then be added to our volunteer email list to receive regular updates, and you can begin signing up for projects posted on the calendar.
 You can also apply to Skilled Positions that offer a flexible commitment, but require an in-person interview and training.

 Want to help us plan and lead projects?
 Apply to become a Service Leader!
-Applications can be found here.
+More information below!

 When you're a member of the live blue Service Corps, you'll have the opportunity to participate in service projects all over eastern Massachusetts and Cape Cod!